Our Vision is to find a cure for Coats’ Disease!

 We have funded opportunities to create awareness and to facilitate research on Coats’ Disease.
 We have provided grants to the San Francisco Retina Foundation to fund a conference of retinal specialists from around the globe to share best practices and the latest treatment options and studies; to Dr. Michael Trese for his ground-breaking research towards finding a cure; and to Genentech for a cutting edge project to map the DNA of Coats’ Disease.

-We continue to seek those researchers and clinicians who will apply for a foundation grant to further their work towards helping those with Coats’ Disease and seeking treatments and, ultimately, a cure for this potentially blinding disease.
+Today, we seek those researchers and clinicians who will apply for a Foundation grant to further their work on Coats’ disease to develop treatments and, ultimately, a cure for this potentially blinding disease.
 Apply for a Grant.

 What is Coats’ Disease?

 Coats’ Disease, or exudative retinitis or retinal telangiectasis, sometimes spelled Coates Disease, was first identified by Scottish ophthalmologist George Coats in 1908.
 It is a very rare condition where there is abnormal development in the blood vessels behind the retina.
-The blood rich retinal capillaries break open, leaking the serum portion of the blood into the back of eye.
-The leakage causes the retina to swell, and can cause partial or complete detachment of the retina.
-Coats’ disease is seen predominantly in males (69%) and symptoms generally appear in children aged six to eight but can develop as young as four months.
-It progresses gradually and affects central vision.
+The blood-rich retinal capillaries break open, leaking the serum portion of the blood into the back of the eye.
+The leakage causes the retina to swell and can cause partial or complete detachment of the retina.
+Coats’ Disease is seen predominantly in males (69-75%) and symptoms generally appear in children aged six to eight but can develop as young as four months.
+It usually progresses gradually and affects central vision.
 It is almost always unilateral (affects only one eye).
 If caught early, some level of vision can typically be restored.
-If caught in late stages, complete loss of vision can occur.
+If caught in the late stages, complete loss of vision can occur.
 In its final stages, enucleation (removal of the affected eye) is a potential outcome.

 Coats’ or Coats?
 (What’s the Deal with the Apostrophe?)